neginmhg/negin.github.io/about.md

 ## About Me

-Hello!
-I’m an experienced software engineer with over 3 years of professional experience from San Francisco with a strong focus on developing innovative solutions for web applications and cloud infrastructure.
-Currently, I work at Chevron, where I have successfully led projects that leverage RESTful APIs, Python, C#, and Azure Functions, significantly enhancing system efficiency and availability.
+I’m a Software Engineer with 3+ years of experience a strong background in developing scalable full-stack and ML applications, robust API integrations and automations, microservices, and cloud infrastructure solutions.
+At Chevron, I’ve successfully led and implemented the development of 7 diverse projects in 2024, significantly improving operational efficiency and delivering impactful business results.

-### Professional Experience
+I thrive in collaborative environments, where I not only recruit and mentor new engineers but also foster a culture of innovation within cross-functional teams.
+My leadership style emphasizes open communication and continuous improvement, ensuring that our processes are streamlined and aligned with cutting-edge technologies.

-In my role, I have developed and deployed full-stack applications using Angular and FastAPI, engineered integrations using various Azure services, and managed multi-team API products.
-My efforts have led to a 98% reduction in operational costs and a 75% improvement in case resolution times.
-I thrive in collaborative environments and am committed to fostering team success through mentorship and knowledge sharing.
+What sets me apart is my commitment to recruiting and mentoring the next generation of engineers and my enthusiasm for exploring new technologies.
+I am eager to continue my journey in software development, focusing on areas like data engineering and machine learning to create innovative solutions for the future.

 ### Technical Skills